OHI-Science/bhi-1.0-archive/baltic2015/prep/ECO/eco_prep.md

 NEED TO ADD LINK to MARC methods

+[NUTS spatial files from Eurostat](http://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts) are available for several different years: 2006, 2010, 2013.
+Believe 2006 was used by Marc to join with BHI shapefile.
+NEED TO HAVE MARC CONFIRM.
+This may lead to some NUTS3 naming discrepancies between the shapefile associations and the GDP data.
+See more in Section 4.2.2

 NUTS3 GDP data is joined in the database to the area and population density information associated with that NUTS3 and BHI region.

 #### 2.5.1 Guide to column names in regional GDP associated with population density and area: